core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 This section provides examples for the different methods that can be used to name application groups, as defined in {{sec-groupnaming-app}}.

-The shown examples consider a CoAP group identified by the group hostname grp.example.org.
+The shown examples consider a CoAP group identified by the group hostname grp.example.
 Its members are CoAP servers listening to the associated IP multicast address ff35:30:2001:db8:f1::8000:1 and port number 5685.

 Note that a group hostname is used here to have better-readable examples.
 As discussed in {{sec-groupnaming-app}} when considering the authority component and its host subcomponent in the Group URI, in practice an implementation would likely use an IP address literal as the host component of the Group URI, in order to reduce the size of the CoAP request.
 In particular, the Uri-Host Option can be fully elided in this case.